FRickReich/azmodan_legacy/README.md

     title: 'press enter'
 ```

-this will give the case the title "google search", and give the case the following actions:
+this will give the case the title "google search", and give the case the following steps:
 - visit the url "https://www.google.com/".
 - type "Hello world" into the google search bar.
 - wait 5 seconds